-This one is super easy to make and great on a cold winter evening by the fire.
+Get ready for Winter with this super easy homebrewed wine.
+Great sipped on a cold evening by the fire.
 I make 5 gallon batches as it never seems to last long enough!

 Check out my blog on the basics of home brewing before you start here.

 - 50g root ginger

 - 2 tsp of citric acid (or the juice and rind of 2 lemons)